chef-boneyard/chef-web-docs-2016/chef_master/source/windows.rst

 .. warning:: This page collects information that is unique to |windows|, as it relates to using |chef server oec| and/or |chef server osc|.

+The |chef client| is installed to C:\chef and it's main configuration file is located at C:\chef\client.rb.

 The |chef client| can be used to manage machines that run on the following |windows| versions:

 .. list-table::